 Advertising is a great way to generate outreach, but modern marketing provides plenty of additional methods to achieve your goals.
 You can pay for outreach through social media platforms or text message marketing services.
 If you have a Facebook Business page, Facebook will offer you paid options to promote your page to many more viewers.

 To develop your small business marketing strategy, define your brand and target audience.
 Then, build a business website and marketing budget before you put all your marketing tools and channels into place.

 Examples of marketing channels

-Email is a vital part of digital marketing, as it allows you to communicate with those who have purposely signed up to receive communications from you, whether that's a newsletter, discounts or general information.
-However, it's easy for people to get scammed through email, so design your emails in a way that lets people know it's actually your business sending them.
+Email is a vital part of digital marketing, as it allows you to communicate with those who have purposely signed up to receive communications from you, whether in the form of a newsletter, discounts or general information.
+However, people are wary of being scammed through email, so design your emails in a way that lets people know it’s actually your business sending them.